2016 Fantasy Football Rankings - PPR Rankings - Running Backs- Updated: Monday, August 15th

 3. Todd Gurley, Los Angeles Rams

+Should you draft Gurley first overall?
+Well, if you ask Gurley, you should.
+Although Gurley shouldn't be the first player off the board in fantasy drafts, you could argue that he should be the first running back off the board.
 Despite missing the first three games of the season, Gurley finished third in the NFL with 1,106 rushing yards and 10 touchdowns.
-Gurley exceeded the 100-yard mark only once in his final eight games, but he still averaged 4.8 yards per carry over his rookie campaign.
-Despite running behind a poor offensive line and with a rookie quarterback under center, Gurley will be one more year removed from his torn ACL and could lead the league in rush attempts in 2016.
+Despite running behind a poor offensive line with a rookie quarterback under center, Gurley will be one more year removed from his torn ACL and could lead the league in rush attempts in 2016.

 4. Lamar Miller, Houston Texans